TheBroox/TextAdventure.js/README.md

 ### LOOK Command

 LOOK will return the player's current room's description if not subject is passed to it.
-If a subject is passed to it LOOK instead returns the look property of the subject within the player's current room's list of interactables.
+If a subject is passed to it LOOK instead attempts to return the description of the item in the player's inventory matching the description.
+Failing that, LOOK attempts to return the description of the matching item in the player's current room.
+Finally, if that fails it attempts to return the look interaction of matching interactable in the player's current room.

 ### TAKE Command

 TAKE checks to see if the player's current location has an item that matched the command's subject.
 If so the item is removed from the player's current location's list of items and is added to the player's inventory.
 A confirmation message or a failure message is the passed back to the user.

+### USE Command

+Use will run the use() function of item in the player's inventory that matches the command's subject.

 ## Cartridges